adampmoss/adampmoss.github.io/_posts/2016-03-17-magento2-basics-part-6.markdown

 Our "around" method takes at least two arguments:

-1. $subject = The class being listened two
+1. `$subject` The class being listened two
-2. $proceed = The next plugin or method in line based on sortOrder
+2. `$proceed` The next plugin or method in line based on sortOrder
 3. The rest of the arguments based on the methods

 We then have the opportunity within our method to modify the arguments AND change the returned value.
 Let's go back to our breadcrumbs class: